 A Minor consists of at least 30 credits, but not more than 42 credits, selected from the courses listed as part of the International Relations Major, of which at least 18 must be numbered 300 or above.
 At least 12 credits of the following must be included among the courses taken: ECON 101 and 102 (or ECON 310 and 311), HIST 102 or 103, and POLI 260.

 In accordance with the Faculty of Arts restrictions, no more than 6 upper level credits may be double counted between a student's major and the IR minor.
-Students are also required to take at least 6 credits of a language other than English, in addition to the Faculty of Arts language requirement.
+Students are also required to take at least 6 credits in one language other than English, in addition to the Faculty of Arts language requirement.
 The language can be the one used to satisfy the Faculty of Arts requirement carried to a higher level, or it can be an additional language.
 Students undertaking a Minor in International Relations do not need to submit an application or secure permission to do so.
 Language courses do not count toward the required 30 to 42 credits in International Relations.

 The International Relations program does not offer an honours program.
 However, students wishing to do an Honours degree in International Relations can do so in conjunction with the Honours programs of the Departments of History or Political Science.
 Students must apply directly to one of these departments for admission into the Honours program during their second year.